An Overview of UAE court procedure

 Each hearing is set usually 2-3 weeks apart and there can be as many hearings as a judge believes are necessary for each party to have adequately stated its position.
 This is unlike the position in common-law jurisdictions such as in England and Wales (and also in the DIFC Courts) which have usually one hearing after several months of preparation during which all the points are raised following detailed procedure rules which set out the court’s case management powers and the means by which the court is provided with information such as by disclosure and witness statements.

-Will an expert be appointed?
+Will an expert be appointed by the local court?

 It is very common for experts to be appointed by the UAE local courts.
 If the court believes there are any sufficiently technical areas in the case (e.g. if an account is required or a valuation needed) it will appoint a court expert to review the documents, meet with the parties to discuss the case and to provide a report to the court.
 The expert will generally be appointed from a list of court-appointed experts which is held by the Court.